sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 Each group represents a particular region.
 Clap for sth good, boo (or throw tomatoes) for sth bad.
 You need to have strong performance.
 They practice about 3-4 months...

 The spirit of community and interction are highly valued in Bali.
 Ritual and musical activities are symbols of communal interdependence.

+# Lec 6 - Jan 23rd
+## Gamelan Performaces
+- Time: don't last all 7 days. last for an hour - 2 (tour performance).
+Live performance is changing now due to TV and social media.
+- Setting: always outdours.
+Dressed nicely, dressed in the same way.
+- Sponsors.
+Hotel, village.
+- Program: depend on context, like tour performance, more exciting, fast tempo.
+E.g. welcome dance.
+Typical opening pieces.
+Also sending off piece.
+Usually, gong cycle.
+Sometimes, it's improvised to some circumstances.
+- Participants: women, men, children.
+Separated by ages, gender.
+- Audiences: like villagers.

+Still thriving.
+Women are also participating.

+## Transmission Process
+BALI
+- No private study: watch learn, imitate, memorize, assimilate.
+- Anyone may study if they have access to instruments (e.g. village gamelan).
+Not all have access.
+In fact, they are kept in community hall: open, one wall, pillars.
+There's stage.
+- Some competition to join village ensemble; to join collectives; all members have access to teachers/composers.
+- Intensive collective practice; rote imitation, vaisual or aural (mallet as teacher).
+You watch, learn, then correct themselves.
+- Learn by doing: procedural, passive knowledge -> no formal school and minimal theory.
+- Benifits: Artistic standard. cultural refinement, socialization, achivement, religious and civic pride.

+West
+- Private study from young age
+- Anyone with means may study; those with talent succeed
+- Competition for limite places in teachers' studios
+- Intensive practise regimen
+- Formalized system of declarative knowledge; teacher encourages student's individuality
+- Benifits; Artistic standard, cultural refinement, personal achivement.
+Similar to Bali.

+## Musical Roles
+Lead drummer.
+Lots of communication happening between instruments.

+Goal: to contribute a sense of oneness.
+Sounds like one instrument.

+unified musical expression.

+unison (not pitches): "The music and musicians must breathe together; they must *menjiwai gending*: feel the soul of the music as one" (Tenzer).